-The MRST book is the primary resource to learn about MRST and the various models, solvers, and workflow tools that are implemented in the software.
+This book is the primary resource to learn about MRST and the various models, solvers, and workflow tools that are implemented in the software.
 Scripts and functions necessary for most of the examples can be found in the 'book' module of the official MRST release.
-The book will soon be published as an Gold Open Access book by Cambridge University Press.
+The book will soon be electronically available as Gold Open Access from Cambridge University Press.
 Meanwhile, preliminary versions of some of the chapters are available online.
-To cite the book, please refer to the 'in press' version and not the preliminary manuscript.
+To cite the book, please refer to the published version and not the preliminary manuscript.

 A JOLT is a short learning module that consist of a set of 3-10 min videos that cover one specific topic.
 The first JOLT explains what MRST is, shows how to download the software, and instructs you how to make your first flow solvers.
 The JOLT also contains an interview with Knut-Andreas Lie, in which he explain the background of MRST and why it is release free, open-source software.
 The second JOLT introduces you to the kinds of grids that are used in reservoir simulation, outlines how grids are represented in MRST, and discusses how to use the software to generate structured and unstructured grids.